By platform

 Note

 This method still only offers you a custom field.
 The Acceptance Criteria there will not be intractable, and it will still be much harder to enforce them.
-Additionally, these kinds of fields often get lost among other fields in Jira issues
+Additionally, these kinds of fields often get lost among other fields in Jira work items.

 Adding a checklist app for Acceptance Criteria in Jira

 The Alternative option would be to add a checklist app from the marketplace.
-An app like Smart Checklist allows you to create customizable checklists, and integration with JMWE can help you set up your workflow validators in a way where an issue can’t transition to another status unless all of the checklists are marked as done.
+An app like Smart Checklist allows you to create customizable checklists, and integration with JMWE can help you set up your workflow validators in a way where a work item can’t transition to another status unless all of the checklists are marked as done.

 What are the benefits of using a checklist app?